Journal · May 30, 2026 · 4 min read

 Why a period tracker

 Honestly: because the category felt wrong.
 Period apps in 2024 had become some of the loudest, ad-funded, data-hungry consumer software in the App Store.
 Cycle data — which is intimate by definition — was being treated like ad inventory.
-The FTC had fined Flo.
-The Markup had written about Stardust.
+The FTC had settled a case with Flo.
+TechCrunch had raised questions about Stardust.
 Mozilla had labeled most of the top apps "privacy not included."

 And separately, post-Dobbs, people were quietly switching to Apple Health Cycle Tracking or Euki because they wanted their cycle data to be unreachable to prosecutors.
 The need for a calm, private tracker that didn't make people choose between a real diary and structural privacy was clear.